MedSyn: Text-guided Anatomy-aware Synthesis of High-Fidelity 3D CT Images: Discussion

 \section{Discussion}

 In this study, we achieve high-fidelity, anatomy-aware synthesis of volumetric lung CT scans using guidance from radiology reports.
 Nonetheless, our model has certain limitations.
 First, the anatomical structures of the lobe, airway, and vessel are derived from pre-trained segmentation networks.
 This method may not always align with the ground truth, particularly concerning detailed airway and vessel structures.
 Second, the radiology reports only provide a condition on the low-resolution images.
 Therefore, if the text condition mentions subtle changes that require high-resolution, the model will likely be unable to generate that.
 In other words, our current model is good at generating global and large-scale changes.
 While our approach demonstrates remarkable adaptability in generating volumetric lung CT scans from radiology reports, evaluating more intricate lung diseases remains challenging due to the complexities presented in the reports.
-Such evaluations might best be deferred to radiology experts.
-We are planning a user study by radiologists to assess the quality and fidelity of the generated images.
+Such evaluations might best be deferred to radiology experts. \marked{Therefore, we conduct a blind user study by radiologists in Section.~\ref{sec:user_study}, which verified the quality and fidelity of the generated images.} \marked{During the inference time, our models support both generation with only one conditioning type, and generation with both text and shape conditioning.
+If the user thinks there might be a conflict between the text prompt and anatomical shape conditioning, he/she can choose to use one conditioning.}

 The existing conditional generative models utilized in medical imaging have limited capabilities.
 They can either accommodate discrete conditions (such as the presence and absence of a disease) or are limited to only 2D images (i.e., X-ray images) when conditioned on text.
 Utilizing free-style text as a condition can yield substantial enhancements in the diversity of the generated samples.
 One can control the pathology and the anatomical location, severity, size, and many other aspects of the pathology.
 This technique could mitigate the longstanding issue of releasing extensive medical imaging datasets.
 For example, collecting datasets for rare pathology is challenging.
 Synthetic samples from a well-trained generative model with a radiology report can be viewed as the second-best replacement in such a scenario.
 While our approach cannot entirely substitute the release of the real data, collaborative efforts within the medical imaging community to refine this model on diverse datasets and share it can significantly mitigate this issue in the foreseeable future.